 Tyrolean's greatest panoramic mountain

 Reaching the summit, I can visit the Salvenkirchlein, the pilgrimage church of John the Baptist, and discover the highest pilgrimage church in Austria.
-The visit can be combined with an easy hike around the summit, which allows you to get a an incredible panorama view on the mountains of Tyrol.

 Tempting tip on the Hohe Salve: sunrise trip on the first gondola for a mountain breakfast with magnificent views.